goessl/Matrix-MatrixGeneric/README.md

-# Matrix
+# Matrix & MatrixGeneric

-Matrix class used to store and operate on matricies.
+MatrixGeneric class used to store and operate on generic matricies and Matrix class for mathematical usage with double values.
 The indices of the elements are zero indexed.

 ## Usage

-The dimensions of the matrix are imutable and must be known when calling any of the constructors.
+The dimensions of both classes are imutable and must be known when calling any of the constructors.
 All basic getters & setters are implemented.
-Many methods (and constructors) use the Java functional interfaces for simple ways to initialize, set or modify the elements of the matrix.
+Many methods (and constructors) use the Java functional interfaces for simple ways to initialize, set or modify the elements of the matrix and operate on the matrix itself or multiple matricies at once.

-This class already implements basic mathematical operations:
+The matrix class also implements basic mathematical operations:
  - Addition
  - Subtraction
  - Scalar multiplication